dberzano/dberzano.github.io/alice/install-aliroot/rpms.md

 If you are running a RPM-based distribution, such as Scientific Linux, you can now get the same versions of ALICE software we deploy on the Grid via Yum.

+> RPM support is currently under testing.
+Only tagged AliPhysics versions are
+> available for now.

 Install the CERN CA certificate
 -------------------------------